-- 109. In line with the Parties' objective of ensuring sustainable development, the envisaged partnership should promote the implementation of the United Nations 2030 Agenda for sustainable development.
+- In line with the Parties' objective of ensuring sustainable development, the envisaged partnership should promote the implementation of the United Nations 2030 Agenda for sustainable development.
 It should include provisions on adherence to and effective implementation of relevant internationally agreed principles and rules.
 This should include conventions of the International Labour Organisation (ILO) and the Council of Europe European Social Charter.
-The envisaged partnership should also cover multilateral environmental agreements including those related to climate change and biodiversity, in particular the Paris Agreement, the Convention on biodiversity and climate change mitigation-related multilateral initiatives, such as in the International Maritime Organization (IMO) and the International Civil Aviation Organization (ICAO). - 110.
-In addition, where the Parties increase their level of environmental, social and labour and climate protection beyond the commitments in paragraphs 101, 103 and 105105 to 1077, the envisaged partnership should prevent them from lowering those additional levels in order to encourage trade and investment. - 111.
+The envisaged partnership should also cover multilateral environmental agreements including those related to climate change, in particular the Paris Agreement, and climate change mitigation-related multilateral initiatives, such as in the International Maritime Organization (IMO). - 105.
+In addition, where the Parties increase their level of environmental, social and labour and climate protection beyond the commitments in paragraphs 96, 98 and 100 to 102, the envisaged partnership should prevent them from lowering those additional levels in order to encourage trade and investment. - 106.
 To this end, the envisaged partnership should promote a greater contribution of trade and investment to sustainable development, including by addressing through bilateral cooperation and in international fora, and other means, areas such as the facilitation of trade in environmental and climate-friendly goods and services and the promotion of voluntary sustainability assurance schemes and of corporate social responsibility.
 It should in particular envisage cooperation in international fora, such as the UNFCCC, the G7 and the G20, and bilaterally to increase the level of ambition on sustainable development and in the fight against climate change.
 It should also promote trade favouring low-emission, climate resilient development.
-The envisaged partnership should furthermore promote trade in legally obtained and sustainably managed natural resources, in particular in relation to biodiversity, fauna and flora, aquatic ecosystem, forestry products, and cover relevant international instruments and practices.

-- 112. The envisaged partnership should provide for civil society participation and dialogue. - 113.
-The envisaged partnership should provide for the monitoring of the implementation of the commitments and of the social and environmental impacts of the envisaged partnership through inter alia public review, public scrutiny and mechanisms to address disputes as well as instruments of encouragement and trade related co-operation activities, including in relevant international fora.
+The envisaged partnership should furthermore promote trade in legally obtained and sustainably managed natural resources, in particular in relation to biodiversity, fauna and flora, aquatic ecosystem, forestry products, and cover relevant international instruments and practices. - 107.
+The envisaged partnership should provide for civil society participation and dialogue. - 108.
+The envisaged partnership should provide for the monitoring of the implementation of the commitments and of the social and environmental impacts of the envisaged partnership through inter alia public review, public scrutiny and mechanisms to address disputes as well as instruments of encouragement and trade related cooperation activities, including in relevant international fora.